Yemisirach/My-Portfolio/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microvers rewiwer...
 -Hat tip to anyone whose code was used

 <!-- LICENSE -->